sufian07/user-directory/README.md

 # user-directory
   1. create a member directory that is filterable for research field, sub skill and user name.
-The directory itself will show the name,research_field,subskill, email (with no hyperlink to anything).
+The directory itself will show the name,research field,sub skill, email (with no hyperlink to anything).

   2. We will use bootstrap to put the filter on top - we will then use the selectize.js.